Hub-OS/documentation-website/docs/01-client/02-lua-api/02-resource-api/02-animation.md

 ### `animation:on_interrupt(function())`

 Adds a function to be called when the state changes.
+The callback will no longer be called after this occurs.

 ### `animation:on_frame(frame_index, function(), do_once?)`